Creuna-Oslo/ui-team-meta/tools-of-quality.md

 Work is derived from issues on the issue tracker by members suited to perform the work, not prescribed to specific members.

 We make no demands with regards to the exact type of issue tracker, but it must be compatible with the overall project workflow.
-JIRA, Trello, a whiteboard, Post-it Notes are all fine in different circumstances.
+GitHub, Jira, Trello, a whiteboard, Post-it Notes are all fine in different circumstances.

 ## Continuous Integration